MENU

 Fee Information

-All applicable fees are charged in accordance with Schedule 2 of the FOIP Act.
+All applicable fees are charged in accordance with section 96 ATIA as well as section 15 of the ATIA Regulations.

 All fees must be paid before a request is processed.

-- There is no fee for a Personal FOIP Request unless the cost of producing copies exceeds $10.
+• There is no fee for a Personal ATIA Request unless the cost of producing copies exceeds $10.
 In these cases, you will be notified of the fee

-- Additional fees may be charged pursuant to Schedule 2 of the FOIP Act.
+• Additional fees may be charged pursuant to Schedule 1 of ATIA.
 In these cases, a Fee Estimate will be provided before processing begins

-- If the total cost of processing the General FOIP Request is more than $150, an initial deposit of 50% will be required
+• If the total cost of processing the General ATIA Request is more than $150, an initial deposit of 50% will be required

 Costs are listed in Canadian dollars and include taxes and processing fees, when charged.